Imagine entering your salon on a regular morning.

 Below are three questions that you should answer for yourself.
 I’ll also add some perspectives and examples to each to help you craft your strategy.

-Do you want to get more likes on your posts or do you want to get new clients coming into your salon or spa?
+Do you want to increase the number of likes on your posts or attract new clients to your salon or spa?

 There are a lot of reasons why you may advertise on Facebook.
 But ultimately, you want to grow your salon business.